chrislessard/LSM-Tree/README.md

 ### basic_log

-This is an extremely key value store, supporting two commands:
+This is an extremely simple key value store, supporting two commands:

 1. store {key} {data} : store the pair (key, value) in the database
 2. get {key} : retrieve the most recent value on disk associated with key